Reid Brignac: Washington Nationals

 On January 29, 2018, Brignac signed a minor league contract with the Washington Nationals.
 Brignac was released March 24, near the end of spring training.

 New Britain Bees

 On April 21, 2018, Brignac signed with the New Britain Bees of the Atlantic League of Professional Baseball.
-He announced his retirement from professional baseball in July 2018.
-In his final game as a Bee, on July 6, 2018, Brignac went 2-for-4 with a stolen base and two RBIs.
+Brignac announced his retirement from professional baseball, following his final game as a Bee, on July 6, 2018, in which he went 2-for-4 with a stolen base and two RBI.
+In total he played in 61 games for New Britain, hitting .296/.364/.382 with one home run, 23 RBI, and four stolen bases.

 Post-playing career

 On January 7, 2020, Brignac was named manager of the Columbia Fireflies, a Single-A New York Mets affiliate.

 On March 8, 2021, Brignac was announced as the new manager for the St. Lucie Mets, the Low-A affiliate of the New York Mets.

 On January 6, 2022, Brignac was named manager of the Binghamton Rumble Ponies, a Double-A affiliate of the New York Mets.

 Personal life

-Since 2010, Brignac is married to Playboy Playmate Lauren Anderson.
+Since 2010, Brignac is married to Playboy Playmate Miss July 2002, Lauren Anderson.
 They have two children together.